gcasa/apps-scoremaker/README.md

 (Command-U).
 Both entry points execute the same suite, including parser round trips, project persistence, composition and MIDI routing, scheduling, notation and engraving, synthesizer patch validation, effects, and sample-accurate offline audio rendering.

+On a GNUstep system with the additional AVFoundation-compatible framework described above, `make test` builds the application and runs the same compatibility-suite source.
+This path is not part of the supported release matrix until it runs in CI.

 ## Use